alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

 -x_j \text{    if -1 instance is classified as +1}\\
 \end{cases}
 $$ [ref 5][5]

+This is also called the delta rule.
+Note that there is some articles that refe to this as gradient descent simplified.
+But gradient descent dependes on the activation function being differentiable.
+The step function which is the activation function of the perceptron in non continious and hence non differentiable.

 A more rigorous  explanation of the proof is here from the book [Neural Networks by R.Rojas][3] and more lucid explanation here